mmua/tg-spam-appeals-bot/README.md

 1. Message [@BotFather](https://t.me/BotFather) on Telegram
 2. Use `/newbot` and follow instructions
 3. Save the token for `APPEALS_BOT_TOKEN`
+4. Add the bot to both your main F1 group and admin group
+5. Give the bot admin permissions in the main group (needed for unbanning)

 ### 2. Setup Environment